FriendsOfREDAXO/community/_directory/README.md

 ## 2. Open an issue

-Second best option: if you’re not familiar with forking and pull request, just open a [GitHub issue](https://github.com/FriendsOfREDAXO/community/issues) with your data inside.
+Second best option: if you’re not familiar with forking and pull requests, just open a [GitHub issue](https://github.com/FriendsOfREDAXO/community/issues) with your data inside.
 We’ll take care and add your data to the map.

 ## 3. Contact us